eigerco/solana-spec/implementation-details.md

 * `stake` - our node's stake
 * `origin_stake` - stake of the origin node.

-Let us explain the algorithm above:
+Let's explain the algorithm above:
 * nodes are sorted descending based on their score, if the score is equal nodes are sorted descending by stake
 * their stakes are summed up starting from the highest score node and going down the list to nodes with lower score
 * we ensure at least 2 nodes are always kept: `if > 1 && ...`